teobais/percircle/README.md

 ### Building Percircle Locally

-If you'd like to run the development version, `percirle` uses Gulp to automate basic tasks, like building.
-Head over to https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md for more information.
+If you'd like to run the development version, `percircle` uses Webpack to handle build tasks like bundling and minification.
 First, clone the repository, then run:

-    npm install -g gulp
+    # Install the dependencies
     npm install

-    # Watches the js files for changes, while linting them concurrently
-    gulp watch

-    # Runs jshint and builds a minified version of the files.
-    gulp
+    # Launch webpack dev server, whilst watching for any js or css changes
+    npm start

 ### Contribute
 Contributions are more than welcome.
 Please ensure that you spent some time reading our [Contributor's Guidelines](https://github.com/toubou91/percircle/blob/master/CONTRIBUTING.md).